navigation bar

 Reviewer's comments

-The Lower Guadalupe, at flows above 750 cfs, is the second most exciting whitewater I have personally experienced in Texas, and certainly the closest whitewater to inhabited areas (the Rio Grande offers some great rides, but it is a long way from anywhere!)
+The Lower Guadalupe, at flows above 750 cfs, is the third most exciting whitewater I have personally experienced in Texas, and certainly the closest whitewater to inhabited areas (the Paluxy River near Glen Rose is the best and the Rio Grande around Big Bend National Park offer some great rides.)
+Canoes and rafts will find the river difficult to navigate when flows are less than about 700 cfs, and flows of 100-300 cfs are common during the summer months tubing season.
 The challenges run from easy on the upper stretches to quite difficult once you get below First Crossing.
 The only real drawback to the Lower Guad is the large number of tubers during warmer months, but even then this river is one fun place to paddle.
 The river can become treacherous at flows above about 2,000 cfs, but starts to flatten out at flows above 5,000 cfs.
 Know your skill level and paddle accordingly.
 Do NOT take the Lower Guadalupe for granted - be prepared to swim unless you are on your game!
 The flat stretches are awesome in their natural scenic beauty, and the whitewater rapids and falls are more than adequate to get your blood pumping.
 The water can be cold, so be prepared.

 Technical Data